Most Popular Reads

 Don’t Be Afraid to Go Your Own Way

 While a short paragraph description on a product page is a best practice — know when that isn’t what your audience wants.
-Every industry and every business is unique.
+Every industry and every online business is unique.
 Do you know your customer well enough to know they won’t read that product description?
 Are all of your customers scanners?

 BPI Sport’s product page